statycc/loop-fission/README.md

 - timing options are default: 5 runs, take avg 3 runs (not min, max)
 - dataset size defaults to `STANDARD_DATASET`
-- `utilities/time_benchmark.sh` is modified to output results in tabular format
+- `utilities/time_benchmark.sh` has been modified to output results in tabular format
-- output: `program, variance, time (s)`
+- output attributes: `program, variance, time (s)`
-- if variance is >= 5% should probably repeat
+- if variance is >= 5% should probably repeat the timing
 - it takes about 30-40 min to time all examples with default options (YMMV)
 - there are a few command line flags, see script for usage
-- parallel examples that are not yet transformed are not timed
+- parallel examples that are not yet transformed will not be timed

 There are also bunch of modifiable options, as explained in the readme below